smarras79/pinn/README.md

-This simple code, created with a very simple prompts given to Gemini, uses a Physics-Informed Neural Network to "solve" a linear, scalar partial differential equation.
+This simple code uses a Physics-Informed Neural Network to "solve" simple linear and non-linear partial differential equations.

 It is a toy code for educational purpuses only although it can be very easily modified and extended to do science with it.